 NDA – SSB Interview Pattern

-Here we have featured the 6 subjects in NDA Exam that will come under NDA general awareness so students need to draw their entire attention to the below section.
+Here we have featured the 6 subjects in NDA Exam that will come under NDA general awareness, so students need to draw their attention to the section below.

 |Topic||No. of Questions||No. of Marks|